toddledev/documentation/docs/09-pages/05-redirects/index.md

 - 307 Temporary redirect
 - 308 Permanent redirect

+### URL

+Here is where you define the URL you wish to redirect to.
+Type or paste a complete URL including path, query or hash parameters into the input field, and Nordcraft will arrange it properly given the sections are not already filled.

 ::: tip
-Check out the [MDN redirections page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Redirections) for more information about redirection status codes.
+Check out the [MDN documentation on redirections](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Redirections) for more information about using HTTP status codes with redirects.
 :::

 ### Redirect path